University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

-`prokka` generates a number of files but the one we care most about for this practical is the `MSHR3763.annotated.gbk` file.
-This file has the extension `.gbk` ......
+`prokka` generates multiple output files - the file we care most about for this practical is the `MSHR3763.annotated.gbk` file as you will use this file as the reference genome in section 3.2.

+This file has the extension `.gbk`

 To look at the files on the terminal: